mdennebaum/shrike/README.md

 Simple memory based key value store goshire service.
 Shrike uses the STREST protocal and by default is configured to enable http, json and binary listeners.

+##Docs

+For more info on available functions the docs are here: http://godoc.org/github.com/mdennebaum/shrike

 ##Persistance

 Shrike is primarily an in memory store but by setting a data_dir value in your config file, Shrike